dharaneshk2003/blog/README.md

+Here’s your improved README file, formatted for clarity and consistency:

+---

 # Blog Project

 This is a full-stack blog application where users can create, edit, and manage blogs.
 The application includes user authentication, profile management, and CRUD functionalities for blogs.

+---

 ## Features